Methodology

 What We Don't Do

-- We don't scrape paywalled or subscription-only data sources
+- We don't access paywalled or subscription-only data sources

 - We don't use social media, news, or web traffic data